rust-lang/rfcs/text/0000-c-unwind-abi.md

 existing ABIs: no ABI string without the word `unwind` will permit unwinding, except the `"Rust"` ABI, which will permit unwinding, but only when compiled with `panic=unwind`.
-Making other ABIs consistent with the `"Rust"` ABI by permitting them to unwind by default (and possibly either introducing a new `"C unwind"` ABI or an annotation akin to C++'s `noexcept` to explicitly prohibit unwinding) would also be a safer default, since it would prevent undefined behavior when interfacing with external libraries that may throw exceptions.
+Making other ABIs consistent with the `"Rust"` ABI by permitting them to unwind by default (and possibly either introducing a new `"C-unwind"` ABI or an annotation akin to C++'s `noexcept` to explicitly prohibit unwinding) would also be a safer default, since it would prevent undefined behavior when interfacing with external libraries that may throw exceptions.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives